Breanna Stewart’s parents were hardly thinking about basketball history when they turned down her first chance to play on a USA Basketball team at 14.

 “That’s how naïve we were,” Brian said in a recent phone interview.

-The only other players to complete the NCAA champion/No. 1 pick/Olympic team trifecta in the same year were Diana Taurasi and Candace Parker.
+The only other players to complete the NCAA champion/No. 1 pick/Olympic gold trifecta in the same year were Diana Taurasi and Candace Parker.

-Just like when she was 14, Stewart finds herself playing up.
+Just like when she was 14, Stewart continued playing up.

 “When I was a kid, it was cool because I was playing against really great players older than me,” Stewart said.
 “It made me grow up faster … It’s helped a lot.
 Even still, I’m one of the younger ones.”